 Product contamination is a serious problem.
 The loss of a single batch could cost millions of dollars if it is discovered during manufacturing.
 The costs of legal action and compensation may be incalculable if a contaminated product went undetected, got into circulation, and caused illness or death.

 Gowning or Donning and Doffing of PPE is basically putting on clothing covers, masks, and gloves that isolate your body from the clean room environment.
 Gowning is more involved than just slipping on a coverall and going to work.

-To ensure that your body is completely covered and that the protective clothing is kept clean, dressing is a process in and of itself.
-The company decides how complicated the gowning procedure should be, but it depends on how sensitive the workplace is.
+To ensure full coverage of the body and maintain cleanliness of protective clothing, the process of dressing is essential.
+The company decides how complicated the gowning procedure should be, but it also depends on how sensitive the workplace is.
 For instance, gowning will be much more stringent for a Grade A pharmaceutical Filling operation than for a Grade D packaging operation.

-Jewelry and all other personal items must be kept in your locker.
+Jewelry and all other personal items must be kept in the locker.
 Then, if you’re still wearing makeup, it’s time to take it off and wash your hands while cleaning your arms all the way to the elbow.
 Upon choosing the appropriate size of scrubs.
-You can put your street clothes in your locker after taking them off up to socks. after that use 70% IPA to sanitize your arms and hands.
-Put on your scrub top by taking it off. then come to your scrub bottoms.
+Put street clothes in the locker after taking them off up to socks.
+Use 70% IPA to sanitize your arms and hands.
+Put on a scrub top by taking it off. then come to your scrub bottoms.
 Keep the clothing away from the wall, bench, lockers, and especially the floor!

 Read Also: CleanRoom Classification